appsecnz/appsecnz.github.io/conference/sponsorship.md

 **3. T-Shirts for Participants**

 We will be making branded t-shirts available to all event participants, including attendees, speakers, sponsor staff, trainers, and volunteers.
-For general participants, t-shirts can be purchased a discounted price of $5.00 each; speakers, trainers, volunteers, and sponsor pass holders will receive their shirts a no charge.
+For general participants, t-shirts can be purchased a discounted price of $8.00 each (approx. 50% of full cost); speakers, trainers, volunteers, and sponsor pass holders will receive their shirts a no charge.

 **Sponsorships Available:** One (1)